YuanGao-YG/NeuralOM/README.md

 }
 ```
-Regarding the meaning of abbreviated variables, for example, "SSS" means sea surface salinity and "S2" means salinity at 2 m.
+Regarding the meaning of abbreviated variables, for example, "SSS" means sea surface salinity and "S2" means salinity at depth 2 m.

 **2. Model Training**